skuid/skuid-grunt/EXAMPLES.md

 $ grunt skuid-push:single --page="SomeSingleSkuidPage.xml"
 ```

-One of the great things about Grunt is that your Gruntfile is interperated at runtime.
+One of the great things about Grunt is that your Gruntfile is interpreted at runtime.
 This allows you to build dynamic tasks and targets using Grunt's options framework and plain old JavaScript.
 Below you will see how we can configure a Grunt target to push one or more pages to an org based on options passed at runtime!
 ```js
 module.exports = function(grunt){